Upcoming Events

 Understanding Computer Science After +2 in Nepal

 When people say “Science stream” after +2 in Nepal, they often mean either medical or computer science.
+Students looking at options after +2 Computer Science in Nepal have more career routes available today than ever before.
 This guide focuses entirely on computer science in Nepal, because it is where most of the career excitement is happening right now.

 What Is Computer Science?